AshuSharma7/android_device_xiaomi_onclite-twrp/README.md

-TWRP device tree for Xiaomi Redmi 6 pro (sakura)
+OrangeFox device tree for Xiaomi Redmi 7 (onclite)
 ========================================================

 For building TWRP for MSM8953 models only.